 - Leave out the chicken and use vegetable broth for a vegetarian option.

-- If you want something heartier just thicken it with a little flour or cornstarch for a stew-like consistency.
+- If you want something heartier just thicken it with a little flour, for a stew-like consistency.

-- It’s especially nice either served on top of polenta.
-It’s also my favorite side dish to broiled open-face ham, fontina, and asparagus sandwiches.
+- It’s especially nice served on top of polenta.
+It’s also my favorite side dish to serve with broiled open-face ham, fontina, and asparagus sandwiches.

 Now, for the recipe:

-- Heat 3 tbsp grapeseed oil in your soup pot.
+- Heat 3 tbsp grape seed, avocado, or olive oil in your soup pot.

-- Add a minced yellow onion, a minced clove of garlic, and 4 slices chopped prosciutto, then saute over medium heat for 5 minutes.
+- Add a small minced yellow onion, a minced clove of garlic, and 4 slices chopped prosciutto, then sauté over medium heat for 5 minutes.

 - Optional – at this point you can add one or two diced chicken breasts, reduce heat, cover the pot, and cook for 10 minutes.
 Sometimes I just toss in leftover shredded chicken and skip the extra cooking time.